Exact Moment Representation in Polynomial Optimization: Introduction

-We apply these results to Polynomial Optimization Problems, showing in \Cref{th::finvar_exact_qua} that when the set $S$ is finite, the MoM relaxation is exact if the quotient by the support of the quadratic module $\cQ$ is of dimension zero.
-This generalizes the results of \cite{lasserre_semidefinite_2008} on semi-definite moment representations.
+Another consequence of \Cref{thm::flat_iff}, shown in \Cref{th::finvar_exact_qua}, is that when the set $S$ is finite, flat truncation holds if the quotient by the support of the quadratic module $\cQ$ is of dimension zero.
+This generalizes results of \cite{lasserre_semidefinite_2008} and \cite{lasserre_moment_2013} on semidefinite moment representations on finite sets.

-The main result on exactness is \Cref{thm::BHC}.
-We prove that when the Boundary Hessian Conditions are satisfied, the MoM relaxation is exact.
-This generalizes the results on SoS exactness proved in \cite{MarshallRepresentationsnonnegativepolynomials2006}, \cite{MarshallRepresentationsNonNegativePolynomials2009}.
-It also shows that MoM exactness holds generically (\Cref{cor::generic_exactness}).

-When the set of minimizers is finite, we describe a MoM relaxation which involves $f^{*}$, show its MoM exactness (\Cref{cor::fin_min}) and propose a practical algorithm to achieve MoM exactness using approximate numerical computation.
-In \Cref{thm:finite polar point}, we prove that if the real variety of polar points is finite then the relaxation extended with Jacobian constraints is MoM exact.
-This generalizes the results of finite convergence and SoS exactness of the KKT and Jacobian relaxations under regularity conditions, proved in \cite{nie_minimizing_2006}, \cite{demmel_representations_2007}, \cite{nie_exact_2013}.
+To prove these results, we investigate in detail the properties of truncated moment relaxations and their duals, i.e. properties of truncated quadratic modules $\tqgen{g}{d}$ and positive linear functionals $\cL_{d}(\vb g)$.
+These properties are summarized in \Cref{thm:C}. \begin{theoremintro}[{see \Cref{thm::generic_t,prop:flat truncation,thm::fin_set_qua}}] If $d$ is big enough, then the kernel of the (truncated) moment matrix of a generic $\lambda^* \in \cL_{d}(\vb g)$ generates the real radical of $\supp \cQ(\vb g)$.
+Furthermore, if $\lambda^*$ has flat truncation, then $\supp \cQ(\vb g)$ is zero-dimensional, $\cS(\vb g)$ is finite and the flat truncation degree is at least the interpolation degree of $\cS(\vb g)$.